2012 United States House of Representatives elections in North Carolina: Results

 The election outcome left McIntyre the winner by 655 votes.
 A recount requested by Rouzer began on November 26, 2012; two days later, Rouzer conceded the race to McIntyre.
+This was the closest House race in 2012.

 District 8

 Democrat Larry Kissell, who had represented North Carolina's 8th congressional district since 2009, ran for re-election.
-The home of Kissell's fellow Democrat Mike McIntyre, who has represented the 7th district since 1997, was drawn into the 8th district in redistricting, but McIntyre sought re-election in the 7th district.
+The home of Kissell's fellow Democrat Mike McIntyre, who had represented the 7th district since 1997, was drawn into the 8th district in redistricting, but McIntyre sought re-election in the 7th district.
 The 8th district was made more favorable to Republicans in redistricting: only 42% of its residents voted for Democratic nominee Barack Obama in the 2008 presidential election.